Trey Mancini Player Props: Cubs vs. Padres

 Trey Mancini At The Plate

-- Mancini is batting .247 with five doubles, three home runs and 16 walks.
+- Mancini has five doubles, four home runs and 16 walks while batting .247.

-- In 57.4% of his 47 games this season, Mancini has picked up at least one hit.
-He's also had nine multi-hit games.
+- He has gone deep in four games this season (8.3%), leaving the park in 2.2% of his chances at the plate.

-- Mancini has had an RBI in 10 games this year (21.3%), including four multi-RBI outings (8.5%).
-He has also driven home three or more of his team's runs in three contests.
+- Mancini has picked up an RBI in 22.9% of his games this year, with two or more RBI in 8.3% of his games.
+He has also plated three or more runs in three contests.

+- In 29.2% of his games this year, he has scored at least once.
+And he's had five games with multiple runs (10.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.